-Treasurer's Accounts for the raign of James IV knows that historical atmosphere, inimitable and authentic, which retains the rich parsonality of the most attractive of Scottish Kings.
-Of this treasury and others Miss Orr's noval makes a tes is serupu. lous that the effect is fascingting.
-Her partrait of James IV is the most convincing that she has so far produced.
-That it is a woman's interpretation of a man, and consequently, well; charged with creative emotion, only enlignces its truth to life; the occasional feminine over-emphasis of phrase or scene is forgotten in the awareness of artistic justice giving reality to se many characters resur-rected from Scotland's Golden Age, and net-ably to the women in James's experience: Mariot Bord of Bonshow, Margaret Drum-mond of Biagr-Drummond, Jane Kennedy, and Margaret Tudor, the Queen se much his juniar
+Treasurer's Accounts for the ruign of James IV knows that historical atmosphere, inimitable and authentic, which retains the rich parsonality of the most attractive of Scottish Kings.
+Of this treasury and others Miss Ore's novel makes a test to secupu. loss that the effect is fascinating.
+Her portrait of James IV is the most convincing that she has so far produced.
+That it is a woman's interpretation of a man, and consequently, well; charged with creative emotion, only enliances its truth to life; the occasional feminine over-emphasis of phrase or scene is forgotten in the awareness of artistic justice giving reality to so many characters resur-rected from Scotland's Golden Age, and net-ably to the women in James's experience, blariot Boyd of Bonchow, Marciaret Drum-ment of Biast-Drummond, Jane Kennedy, and Margaret Tudor, the Queen so woods his

-Nargaret Tador, the Queen as mean his junior.
-The Golden Age, to called, immortalised in the writings of Ambassador de Ayala and others, is in its material and inicilicitual aspects subordinated here to the emotional entre, the manarch.
-Will Dumbar, cyrifeil and resourcedal, is alwhys ready in the wing's with his empelliphments and hey are more than literary.
-Abgus, Bell-the-Cat, haunts the drama from Lauder Bridge at the be-ginning to Floiden at the cond.
-There are gimposs of Alexander, the Archivshow 800 of Janues and Mariati of the Destants and Andrew Wood; of that fuscing the drama.
-Inter all serve to set forth the drama.
-Jamer's emotional life, the Mariatian and Mathematic and to the berusted and his pil-gringliand; and to the berusted his pil-gringles, to St Duthac's in the North and Withken in the South to Jerusalem in aspira-tion in the South to the same who at addictores there know the unfilling that of Mariat should be berusalem in appira-tion in the South to the same who at addictores the results of the same who at addictores the the James who at addictores the minimal with the unsulved pointing of Mariati with the unsulved separate them finally with the unsulved separate them finally with the unsulved southeturn, the James who knew that has and Mariated the the same when the the insulved southes of the same when the the separate them finally with the unsulved southeturn, the James who knew that has an erue love could not be attrafiffilling, that of Margaret Definements of Fielden, James IV here is, with his Scottan setting, a wint re-creation, assistying artistically own histori-cally.
+Margaret Tudor, the Queen as ween his junter.

+The Golden Age, to called, immortalised in the writings of Ambassador de Ayala and others, is in its material and intellectual aspects subordinated here to the emotional centre, the manarch.
+Will Dunbar, cynical and resourceful; is alwhys ready in the wings with his emocalishments, and they are more than literary.
+About Bell-the-Cat, haunts his desiral from Lauder Bridge at the beginning to Floeden at the end.
+There are glimpose of Alexander, the Architashm soft of dense and Mariett of the Dadwiss and Andrew Wood; of that finemating quack of union essentia.
+John Damisn, Abrot of rongland; and of the berowst auxiliaries.
+But all serve to set forth the drama.
+James's emotional life, the massociatic drugs of his iron chain and his piligrimages, to St Dufhac's in the North and Whithern in the Seath to Jerusalem in aspiration: this is co-related to the James who at adolesciast eletteen knew the unfillial sin of Margaret Drummind.
+The Jesting faber separate them finally with the ungoived poisoning of Margaret and her by essiens, Syb and Beatrix.
+But whether as her lower, or as her Tuder rainnessed's husband, or in the final trastic fulfillment of Floedees, James IV here is, with his Scottash setting, a wind recreation; satisfying artistically ond historically.

 THE PATTHFUL WIFE.
-By Sigrid Undsel.
-(Ts fd.
-'Cassell.)
+By Sigrid Undset. (is fd.
+Cassell.)

-Nathalie Nordgaard was very much in love with her husbanid, though she had been married to him for many years.
+Nathalie Nordgaard was very much in love with her husband, though she had been married to him for many years.
 She looked on him as rather a simple soul, but one who could be trusted absolutely.
-And then she could be transed absolutely, and then she made the appalling discovery, months after it had started, that Sigurd with unfalthful Divorce followed, Sigurd went away, and Nathalle tried to forget him by sharting in "affair", with Sverre Reistad.
-But she could not surget.
-Then, in a year or two, the woman with whom Signed had fallen in love was dead, and ha was left with a child, and Surget had been villed in an artunize sect-
+And then she made the appelling distovery, months after it had started, that Sigurd wis unfaithful.
+Divorce followed, Sigurd went away, and Nathalie tried to forget him by starting in "affair", with Swerre Reistad.
+But she could not lorget.
+Then, in a year or two, the woman with whom Sigurd had fellen in love was dend, and he was left with a child, and Scorre had been villed in an artenizing acci-

 GENTLE EAGLE.
-By Christing Orr.
-(8s men and wormen of feeling who find them-fed.
-International Publishing Co.)
-Anyone acquainted with The Lord High than this.
+By Christine Orr.
+(8s men and women of feeling who find them selves in it.
+This author has done much find work already, but nothing more moving than thus.

 RECAPTURE THE MOON.
-By Sylvin Thumpson - (8s 6d.
-Heinemann.), --
+By Sylvin Thompson: (80 6ft.
+Heinemann.),